Add or replace a time signature

 Create a time signature

-If the time signature you require is not available in any of the existing palettes, it can be created as follows:
+If the time signature you require is not available in any of the existing palettes, it can be created using one of the following methods:

 - Press Add to add the newly-created time signature to the center panel.
 To delete a time signature from the center panel, right-click (Mac: Ctrl-click) on it and select Clear.

 - Drag and drop the time signature from the Master Palette to the Time Signatures palette.
 You can also drag the time signature direct to the score, if desired.

 Time signature properties